top of page

 💥 Comprehensive vs. Collision Coverage: What’s the Difference?

-Understanding the difference between comprehensive and collision coverage is key to knowing how your insurer will handle this type of incident:
+Understanding the difference between comprehensive and collision coverage is key to knowing how your insurer will handle this type of incident.

 ▶️ Collision Coverage